 Mount Hope Cemetery of Bangor, Maine by Trudy Irene Scee

-Hardcover, out of print.
+Hardcover, new copy (out of print and quite scarce).
 Photo illustrated throughout in black and white.
+285 pgs, with bibliography.

 Mount Hope Cemetery was established in 1834 by the Bangor Horticultural Society to accommodate the growing needs of a booming lumber town.
 Shortly after it was created, its founders reincorporated as the Mount Hope Cemetery Corporation and proceeded to establish a nonsectarian, horticultural-based cemetery.
 The corporation began to beautify its grounds, creating walkways, gardens, bridges and ponds―making it the second garden cemetery in the United States and earning it a spot on the National Register of Historic Places.